Marine Forest, a project by Redeia and Ecomar

 Introduction of the platform in Mallorca

 On 25 and 26 September, we will present the platform at a scientific seminar we are organising in the bay of Pollença to discuss the threats faced by marine ecosystems and to suggest potential solutions.
-The event will bring together institutions, public administrations, the scientific community, NGOs, and marine conservation foundations.
+The event brought together institutions, public administrations, the scientific community, NGOs, and marine conservation foundations.

 Why do we need to protect marine ecosystems?